Food and Drug Administration, HHS.

-FDA also recognizes that while the absence of FDA oversight may make it easier for laboratories to develop and offer tests on a rapid timeline, the absence of a level playing field creates a competitive disadvantage and potential disincentive to innovation by other manufacturers whose tests are approved or cleared by the agency for similar indications.
+FDA also recognizes that while the absence of FDA oversight may make it Start Printed Page 34464easier for laboratories to develop and offer tests on a rapid timeline, the absence of a level playing field creates a competitive disadvantage and potential disincentive to innovation by other manufacturers whose tests are approved or cleared by the agency for similar indications.
 In addition, as set out above, it means that some diagnostics critical for patient care may not be developed in a manner that provides a reasonable assurance of safety and effectiveness.

 In response to these public health concerns, the agency believes it is time to reconsider its policy of enforcement discretion over LDTs.
 The public must be assured that the tests used in the provision of health care, whether developed by a laboratory or other manufacturer, are safe and effective.
 However, The FDA recognizes that there are issues unique to the laboratory community that should be taken into consideration so that patients will receive the desired benefits of innovative, yet safe and effective, diagnostic tests.
 FDA recognizes the importance of implementing an oversight framework that fosters innovation in this area while assuring that such tests are safe and effective.
 For example, the field of genomics and genetic testing has the potential to revolutionize patient care.
 As a second example, fostering innovation in tests for rare diseases and conditions is another important public health concern.
 In these and other categories, it is important that FDA provide a reasonable, predictable, and consistent regulatory policy for ensuring the safety and effectiveness of LDTs and provide sufficient time for implementation.
 Therefore, this policy should encourage innovation, improve patient outcomes, strengthen patient confidence in the reliability of these products, and help reduce health care costs.